-Intermittent fasting is a new approach to eating that’s grounded more in fact than fad.
+The benefits of Intermittent fasting are grounded more in fact than fad.
 It’s a flexible food plan for reducing your total calorie intake that uses the metabolic advantage of consuming little or nothing for part of each day — or for a day or two each week — to help you burn more fat, kick start weight loss and prevent chronic disease.

-Experts don’t recommend fasting if you’re pregnant or have an eating disorder, and anyone with diabetes should check with their doctor first, but because the plan is flexible, experts say it’s safer than fad diets and appears healthier for some people than typical diets.
+Experts don’t recommend fasting if you’re pregnant or have an eating disorder, and anyone with type 2 diabetes should check with their doctor first.
+Because the plan is flexible, experts say it’s safer than fad diets and appears healthier for some people than typical diets.

 Fasting periods should be at least 14 to 15 hours for women and 16 hours for men.